EugeneWoo/ai-news-chat-demo/README.md

 ---

 ## Assumptions & Decisions
+- **Demo Scope:** Non-production grade i.e. no authentication, database, or security management
 - **Preferences Flow:** Preferences are collected in order using PREFERENCE_QUESTIONS.
 Backend indicates which preferences remain unset.
-- **Demo Scope:** Non-production grade i.e. no authentication, database, or security management
+- **Exa Search:** Limited to 5 results in the past week from /Search, and passed onto /Content to pull the text content from the pages.
+- **Context Window:** Limited article text to 6,000 characters to avoid exceeding ChatGPT's context window.
 - **API Keys:** You must supply your own OpenAI and Exa API keys in the backend .env.
 - **Choice of LLM:** ChatGPT-3.5-Turbo instead of 4o for optimal balance of speed and performance
-- **Localhost only:** Communication is via localhost for dev; CORS must be configured if deploying.
 - **No use of LangChain, LangGraph, or similar frameworks:** All LLM, prompt, and workflow logic is written directly in Python without any orchestration, agentic, or workflow frameworks.
 - **No SDKs or abstractions:** All external API requests (OpenAI, Exa, etc.) are made via direct HTTP requests (using the `requests` library) and not with SDKs, wrappers, or higher-level abstractions.